REVIEW: Man Of Tomorrow #7

-Well so far this digital series has been stellar.
+Man Of Tomorrow #7 is finally here and well so far this digital series has been stellar.
 I have to say I was rather worried about the change in creative team, but after reading Man Of Tomorrow #7 it is clearly still in good hands.

 But first, let’s take a look at the cover by Yasmine Putri.
 Now I admit, other than her work on the DCeased horror variant covers I wasn’t too familiar with her style.
 But this piece seems completely different to what I have seen before and that is not a bad thing at all, it shows that she is an incredibly dynamic artist.
 The style for this piece feels rather rough, especially around the edges, but I mean that in the best way, that style adds to the effect that Superman is mid-flight.
 The colours used really make our Man Of Steel look almost god-like or angelic.
 It’s a great cover, and I hope to see more of Yasmine’s art style.

 Unusually, this issue is split into two very different segments and therefore stories, so I’ll break it down in the same way.

 The first story within the issue is titled “Viral” and is one of those stories that really brings the Man Of Steel into modern times.
 Jimmy Olsen demands to be seen in high regard for his work at The Daily Planet, to prove himself he takes a slightly different career path in being the PR Agent for Metropolis’ second superhero Soar.
 Superman senses that something is a little odd with this new superhero, and his instincts (as usual) are right.